TediCross/TediCross/README.md

 Then try to run the bot again

-### The bot just responds with a generic message telling me to get my own TediCross instance
+### The bot just responds with a generic message and repeats itself repeates itself repeates itself with every reply

 This happens when you have not entered correct chat IDs in the settings file.
 See step 11 in the step by step installation guide for instructions on how to get these.